julianheiss/Fruit_Slice/README.md

 ### Demo Process

 This process is for demonstration purposes and shows a sample integration of the individual process.
 In this demo-scenario the process is executed four times in a row.
-This process can be seen in the ["Demo Process"-Video](Demo Process.mp4).
+This process can be seen in the [Demo Process-Video](//Demo%20Process.mp4).
 In the background, the limes are removed from the glass rim and placed back in the lime holder.

 #### Graph

 ![Graph of the Fruit Slice Demo process](Screenshots/CPEE_fruit_slice_demo_graph.png)

-- a1-Home Start: Moves from Home Position to the "In-Progress" glas.
+- a1-Home Start: Moves from Home Position to the "Cocktail-In-Progress" glas.
 [Video: Step_1](Video_Process_Steps/Step_1.mp4)
 - Loop: Verifies that the index is smaller than the max number of fruits in the holder.
 - a2-Place Slice: executes the subprocess of the "fruit_slice.xml".
 The fruit_index is passed to the subprocess.
-[Videos: Step 2-6]
+[See Videos: Step 2-6](Video_Process_Steps)
   ![Subprocess](Screenshots/CPEE_fruit_slice_demo_subprocess.png)

 - a3-Next Fruit Slice Index Increase: Increases the fruit_index variable by 1
-- a4-Return Home: Returns to the Home Position from the "In-Progress" glas.
+- a4-Return Home: Returns to the Home Position from the "Cocktail-In-Progress"" glas.
 [Video: Step_7](Video_Process_Steps/Step_7.mp4)

 #### Endpoints